pkNFTapi/considerations/mintNFTr.md

-Detailed Explanation of mintNFTR
+# mintNFTr function

     Function Purpose:
-        The mintNFTR function is used by the contract owner to mint a new NFT (Non-Fungible Token) and store associated data on the Filecoin network.
+        The mintNFTr function is used by the contract owner to mint a new NFT (Non-Fungible Token) and store associated data on the Filecoin network.

     Access Control:
         The function is marked external and onlyOwner, meaning it can only be called from outside the contract and only by the contract owner.
 This is ensured by the onlyOwner modifier provided by the Ownable contract.